Super-Protocol/docs/docs/cli/commands/workflows/create.md

 Creates a main compute order and necessary suborders: solution, data, and storage.

-The output of the command contains the order ID necessary to track and manage the order with the [`orders`](/cli/commands/orders) commands or via the [Marketplace GUI](/developers/marketplace/).
+The output of the command contains the order ID necessary to track and manage the order with the [`orders`](/cli/commands/orders) commands or in the [Marketplace web app](https://marketplace.superprotocol.com/marketplace).

 For solutions and data, you can add to an order either Marketplace [offers](/fundamentals/offers) or [uploaded files](/cli/commands/files/upload).
-Refer to the [fundamentals](/fundamentals) and the [Marketplace Walkthrough](/developers/marketplace/walkthrough/) to understand the logic of the Super Protocol order creation process.
+Refer to the [fundamentals](/fundamentals) to understand the logic of the Super Protocol order creation process.

 ## Syntax